MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bdehdcfg-quiet.md

 ---
 title: bdehdcfg quiet
-description: Windows Commands topic for bdehdcfg quiet, which tells bdehdcfg to not display all actions and errors. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **bdehdcfg quiet**, which tells bdehdcfg to not display all actions and errors. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article